 Crispy homemade potato latkes!
 My family looks forward to these every single year.
 They’re a staple at our Hanukkah celebration and are roughly 1000x better than any frozen variety you can buy at the store.
 In this post, I’ll share my mother-in-law’s famous latke recipe (they truly are the best on the planet!), along with expert tips, answers to frequently asked questions, and how you can prep these ahead of time so you’re not frying the day of your celebration.

 If you’re unfamiliar with potato pancakes, here’s the quick run down: they’re meant to be both light and crispy, yet tender and fluffy on in the inside.
-When pan fried properly (not deep fried!), they’re not greasy at all.
+When pan-fried properly (not deep fried!), they’re not greasy at all. 😉

-We recommend frying in a light, neutral oil, such as grapeseed, canola oil, avocado oil, or vegetable oil, as they have higher smoke points than extra virgin olive oil.
+Be sure to fry in a light, neutral oil, such as grapeseed, canola oil, avocado oil, or vegetable oil, as they have higher smoke points than extra virgin olive oil.
 And with the amount you’ll be pan frying, you don’t want a cloud of smoke in your kitchen.

 How To Make Crispy Potato Latkes